15 Quick Self Care Night Ideas for Busy Moms at Home

 Science-backed benefits:

-• Reduces Stress: Meditation or a warm bath can help to lower cortisol levels, therefore relieving anxiety and tension.
-According to a 2018 Frontiers in Psychology research, mindfulness exercises greatly lower stress.
+- Reduces Stress: Meditation or a warm bath can help to lower cortisol levels, therefore relieving anxiety and tension.
+Mindfulness research consistently shows that brief evening practices, deep breathing, body scans, short meditations, lower self-reported stress and improve sleep onset.

 A self care night routine may sound like a luxury to busy moms, but it is necessary.
 It not only models healthy human habits for your children, but it’s also beneficial for you to show up as your best self.
 Start small and strive for one or two at-home spa night ideas weekly.
 Adjust as you go!